Welcome to my blog.

 Cecil taught us the Nietzschean idea of the dichotomy of Apollonian and Dionysian elements in art.
 The premise is that great art is the result of the merging of strong emotion and passion with analytical precision and dexterous skill, honed through years of monotonous and repetitive study.

-During the twenty years I lived in Florence I was also introduced to the writings of the Renaissance Neoplatonists.
+During my time in Florence I was also introduced to the writings of the Renaissance Neoplatonists.
 ‘The Oration on the Dignity of Man” by Giovanni Pico della Mirandola, especially, had a profound influence on me as a young artist.

 I created this blog to share information about techniques and materials, as well as to keep people updated on my paintings and exhibitions.
 Your comments are appreciated.